awslabs/aws-service-catalog-products/README.md

           regions: default_region
 ```

+Within the manifest.yaml file you should be able to use the values of the tags on the launches/stacks to understand
+which account the solution should be provisioned into.

 ## License Summary

 This sample code is made available under the MIT-0 license.
 See the LICENSE file.